Jimmy Kimmel Live!: History

 On June 18, 2020, Kimmel announced he was taking a hiatus from the show; a series of guest hosts filled in with 30-minute episodes until he returned with the new television season after hosting the 72nd Primetime Emmy Awards.
 This has since become a yearly tradition for the show's July and August shows under the more traditional hour format.

 On September 21, 2020, Kimmel returned to the show, which also resumed taping from the Hollywood Masonic Temple without a studio audience, the show also resumed its 60-minute format, with Nightline returning to 12:35 a.m.
 In January 2021, pursuant to guidance from the Los Angeles County Department of Public Health due to a local increase in cases, the show briefly returned to its at-home format.
 The show has since returned to a full audience as restrictions were lifted, with the requirement that attendees have their full vaccinations.

 On February 21, 2024, Kimmel hinted that he may not renew his contract for further seasons after his current contract expires in May 2026 in an interview with the Los Angeles Times, stating that "I think this is my final contract, I hate to even say it, because everyone's laughing at me now — each time I think that, and then it turns out to be not the case.
 I still have a little more than two years left on my contract, and that seems pretty good, that seems like enough."
+However, in December 2025, Kimmel announced that he had extended his contract by one additional year, with it set to expire in May 2027.

 On November 11, 2025, Jimmy Kimmel announced via Instagram that friend Cleto Escobedo III, who served as the show's bandleader since its inception in 2003, had died that day.